Shutdown bites economy, U.S. Coast Guard as Washington talks stall

 The partial shutdown is the longest in U.S. history and its effects have begun to reverberate across the country.

-Longer lines have formed at some airports as more security screeners fail to show up for work while food and drug inspections have been curtailed and farmers, stung by recent trade spats, have been unable to receive federal aid.
+Longer lines have formed at some airports as more security screeners fail to show up for work.

 Speaking on CNBC, Delta Air Lines Inc (DAL.N) Chief Executive Officer Ed Bastian said the partial shutdown will cost the airline $25 million in lost revenue in January because fewer government contractors are traveling.